fabd/kanji-koohii/README.md

 This is the reason why this may not look like a typical Symfony project.
 For example, I had my own database API largely inspired by ZendDb, called "coreDatabase".
 It is still used as of writing.
 I've never used "Doctrine" nor any of the "scaffolding" utility.

-Right now the main issue is to document.
-I have a sort of cheatsheet which has been invaluable for me over the years and I can imagine without it it is difficult for someone else to get into the codebase.
-This documentation was a separate Symfony app.
-I need to convert it to a github repository so it is viewable online.

 #### Requirements
 Development requires a typical LAMP setup (Apache/MySQL/Php) with a shell (ie. Linux, OS X or a VM on Windows).

 - **Php 7.0+** with xml, mbstring, curl.
 - **OPTIONAL**: JRE (Java Runtime Env.) for Closure compiler and yuicompressor (.jar).

+#### Documentation
+The [documentation](https://fabd.github.io/kanji-koohii-docs/project-structure.html) is manually updated and intended to work as a cheatsheet for common MVC & custom APIs.
+It has been very helpful for me over the years for that purpose.
+For more fine-grained documentation refer to the phpdoc comments.
+For Koohii classes I tend to keep a summary of the methods at the top of the file.

+*The documentation is a work in progress.* (I am converting the docs to an online repo using Hexo).

 #### Development setup

 * [First Time Setup](https://github.com/fabd/kanji-koohii/wiki/Open-Source:-First-Time-Setup) for setting up the repository and database
 * [Build](https://github.com/fabd/kanji-koohii/wiki/Open-Source:-Build) for basic info about dev/test environments
-* [Docs](https://github.com/fabd/kanji-koohii/wiki/Open-Source:-Docs) has links to the MVC framework documentation (Symfony).

 ## Project Roadmap